hexian000/neosocksd/API.md

 **Description**

-Process an IPv4 request.
+Handles an IPv4 request.
 Specifically:
-- SOCKS5 with IPv4 address
+- SOCKS5 with an IPv4 address
-- Any SOCKS4
+- Any SOCKS4 request

 *This callback is called from an asynchronous routine.*

 **Params**

-- `addr`: address and port, like `"203.0.113.1:80"`
+- `addr`: address and port (e.g., `"203.0.113.1:80"`)

 **Returns**